nih-cfde/training-and-engagement/hackmd/AWS.md

 Today, everything you do will be paid for by us.
 In the future, if you create your own AWS account, you'll have to put your own credit card on it.
 We'd be happy to answer questions about how to pay for AWS.

-:smiley_cat: Your free login credentials will work for the next 8 hours
+> :smiley_cat: Your free login credentials will work for the next 24 hours

 ### Workshop structure and plan

-* Brief introduction to AWS and the cloud
+- [ ]  Brief introduction to AWS and the cloud
-* Set up an instance and connect to it
+- [ ]  Set up an instance and connect to it
-* Install and run things in the cloud computer
+- [ ]  Install and run things in the cloud computer
-* Learn how to download output files to local machine
+- [ ]  Learn how to download output files to local machine
-* Take your questions
+- [ ]  Take your questions

 ### How to ask questions
 If you have questions at any point,
 - Drop them in the chat, or
-- Direct messages to the moderator (Saranya Canchi) are welcome, or
+- Direct messages to the moderator are welcome, or
 - Unmute yourself and ask during the workshop

-We're going to use the "raise hand" reaction in zoom to make sure people are on board during the hands-on activities.
+We're going to use the raise hand :raised_hand: reaction in zoom to make sure people are on board during the hands-on activities.

 ## Some background

-What is cloud computing?
+#### What is cloud computing?
 - Renting and use of IT services over the internet.
 - No direct, active management by the user.
-- Avoid or minimize up-front IT infrastructure costs.
+- Avoid or minimize up-front IT infrastructure cost.
 - Amazon and Google, among others, rent compute resources over the internet for money.

-Why might you want to use a cloud computer?
+#### Why might you want to use a cloud computer?

 There are lots of reasons, but basically "you need a kind of compute or network access that you don't have."